gosantos/transport_tacker/README.md

 All vehicles are departing from the downtwon.

-model/vehicle.js
+The interval time to updated a record uses the method *checkIfNeedsTobeUpdated* in the file *models/vehicle.js*.

+The moving simulation of all vehicles was did using the algorithm  it follows:

+*model/vehicle.js*

 ### Vehicle moving simulation

-The interval time to updated a record uses the method *checkIfNeedsTobeUpdated* in the file *models/vehicle.js*.

-The moving simulation of all vehicles was did using the algorithim it follows:

 http://www.movable-type.co.uk/scripts/latlong.html